numpi/cqt-toolbox/README.txt

 BUG FIXES / UPDATES
 ================================================================================

-The most recent version of this package can be found online on Github, at the address https://github.com/numpi/cqt-toolbox.
+The most recent version of this package can be found on Github, at the address https://github.com/numpi/cqt-toolbox.